Transform Your Space with a Stylish French Cleat Wall

 Installing Wall Cleats

-Find studs.
-These cleats will hold heavy tools, so screwing into studs is essential.
-I used a level and snapped chalk lines to keep rows straight.
+Find your studs.
+These cleats will hold heavy tools, so screwing into studs is absolutely essential.
+I used a level and snapped chalk lines to keep rows perfectly straight.

-Space rows about 12 inches apart vertically.
-This gives you flexibility for hanging items of different sizes.
+Space your rows about 12 inches apart vertically.
+This gives you flexibility for hanging items of different sizes without leaving awkward gaps.
+Probably should have led with this section, honestly — the wall layout determines how useful the whole system ends up being.

 Making Tool Holders